mbalabanov/js-dom-requests-responses/README.md

 1. Use the Fetch API from your browser console
 2. Use the Axios API from a nodejs script
-3. Use your browser directl - can it make both kinds of requests?
+3. Use your browser directly - can it make both kinds of requests?
 4. Use a command line app like `curl`, `httpie`
 5. Use an application like insomnia